GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 |<img src="./canvas/fluttercanvas/screenshots/android.png" width="300">|<img src="./canvas/fluttercanvas/screenshots/iOS.png" width="300">|

-**Note:** You can check the working code for [Flutter](https://github.com/GeekyAnts/flutter-docs-code-samples/blob/master/scrollable/flutterscrollable/lib/main.dart) and its equivalent [React Native](https://github.com/GeekyAnts/flutter-docs-code-samples/blob/master/scrollable/rnscrollable/App.js) code.
+**Note:** You can check the working code for [Flutter](https://github.com/GeekyAnts/flutter-docs-code-samples/blob/master/canvas/fluttercanvas/lib/main.dart) and its equivalent [React Native](https://github.com/GeekyAnts/flutter-docs-code-samples/blob/master/canvas/rncanvas/App.js) code.

 ### Layouts
 ### How do I layout my Widgets?
-In React Native, you would normally use the style prop on the view component to specify the flexbox properties to layout the underlying components like this :
+In React Native, you would normally use the style prop on the view component to specify the flexbox properties to layout the underlying components like this:
 ```javascript
 // React Native
 <View